 - Split with friends or family: You will get the best cost if you purchase a whole cow.
 The best way to get the same price without having to purchase the entire thing yourself is to split it with others.
 This is also a great option if you don't have freezer space or finances to purchase a side or quarter on your own.

-- Buy the right amount: We purchased a side (half) and it has lasted us well over a year.
-Truthfully I don’t think we needed that much.
-Next time we will only purchase a quarter for our family of four.
+- Buy the right amount: We purchased a side (half) the first time we bought bulk, and it lasted us about a year and a half.
+Truthfully I don't think we needed that much.
+The next time we only purchased a quarter for our family of four, and it was just right for the year for us.
 If you entertain a lot, have large teenage eaters in the house, or have a larger family, I would recommend a side, but for two adults and two children, a quarter would have been enough.
-I did run out of ground beef much faster than everything else, so I think next time I will request more cuts be ground.
+I d0 run out of ground beef much faster than everything else, so I recommend requesting more cuts to be ground if you have similar eating habits.

 That's our experience buying in bulk.
 Have you ever purchased bulk beef?
 Do you have any more tips to share?